pxc1984/django-issue-tracker/README.md

-# API for a library
+# API for a project management site

 This is a test exercise for me to learn Django for creating 'state-of-the-art' (sarcasm) API.